UNIVERSITY OF WISCONSIN River Falls

 I manage around 100 accounts, each with loans and deposits, for the bank.
 About 95% are production agriculture customers, varying from small-scale and organic farms to local produce growers and 1,000+ cow dairy farms.
 When farmers request financing, have questions on transferring their business to the next generation, or want to know about the security of their online banking services, I am the point person.
 BMO Financial Group has experts in equipment leases, online banking, estate planning, commodity market analysis, and crop insurance to assist my customers.
 I connect those expert resources with my customers when I can’t provide the answer.
 The rest of my time is spent traveling to farms.

 UWRF set me up for success through coursework emphasizing professional writing and applied agricultural economics.
 Thanks to faculty, I benefited from two scholar programs: AgStar and CAFES-USDA with Michigan State University.
 The network of contacts I have in fellow alumni made relocation from my Minnesota hometown fun.

-Recently, the USDA published "Employment Opportunities for College Graduates in Food, Renewable Energy, and the Environment, United States, 2010-2015."
-This study states that there will be more than 54,000 openings for college graduates in the agriculture, renewable energy and environmental management sector each year and only 29,000 agriculture and natural resource graduates per year.
-The USDA says that nearly half the openings over the next five years will be in management-focused positions.
-UWRF graduates of the agribusiness program have been in high demand and we expect that to continue.
+Recently, the USDA published "Employment Opportunities for College Graduates in Food, Agriculture, Renewable Natural Resources, and the Environment, United States, 2015-2020."
+This study states that there will be more than 57,000 average annual job openings in the areas of food, agriculture, renewable resources and the environment.
+Of those, approximately 46 percent will be in management and business positions. (source) UWRF graduates of the agribusiness program have been in high demand and we expect that to continue.